The Testing Hill Tim Bray Would Die On

 And as usual, he points out the exact problem - very clearly with pictures.
 Please go ahead and read the whole thing since quoting his entire post would be weird.

-Thanks again, guys!
+Thanks again, folks!